 - The food tasted good.
 I enjoyed most of the meals and there wasn’t anything I hated.
-I let Kepa have a few bites of things and he always found it quite tasty as well.
 I’ve reviewed the breakfast and lunch meals so far and thoroughly enjoyed the majority of them.

 - It took the work of counting calories away.
 Easiest 5 days of calorie counting ever!
 It was very nice to have the work done for me with regards to calories and nutrition information.

 - It was SUPER convenient.
 It is really nice to not have to worry about preparing every meal.
 Having a pre-made option that tastes good and fits your calories saved so much time and effort.
 It made life a lot easier.

 - It’s easy.
 It comes right to your door and all you have to do is unpack the meals and put them in your freezer.
 Then when it’s time to eat your meal you microwave it (or let certain things thaw like fruit).
 The whole process was ridiculously easy.

 - It included brands I already know and use.
 When I saw Kashi granola bars in my box I got extremely excited.
 I love me some Kashi products so that was exciting.

 - They have options.
 I like that they have options for vegetarian, low-fat, and low-carb.
 I’d honestly like to try all of them at some point.